brianhigh/research-computing/Security_Script.md

 Information Security, often referred to as "InfoSec" uses a number a number of different frameworks to pursue its desired result.
 The most commonly-used InfoSec principles revolve around the triad "CIA", standing for confidentiality, integrity, and availability.
 There are more complex expressions of this concept but for our purposes will stick with CIA.

-Confidentiality should be ready self-explanatory: only parties who should have access to information get it.
+Confidentiality should be really self-explanatory: only parties who should have access to information get it.

 Integrity means that the accuracy and consistency of data throughout its life-cycle is assured.
 It means that data can't be modified in an unplanned or unauthorized way and that your data is correct at least with respect to your expectation of what the data should be.